Ab initio study in the island of inversion within the two-major-shell valence space

 \section{Acknowledgements}

 The authors would like to thank J. M. Yao for fruitful discussions and useful comments.
-We thank T. Miyagi for the \texttt{NuHamil}~\cite{Miyagi2023} which was used to generate chiral EFT matrix elements, and R. Stroberg for the \texttt{IMSRG++}~\cite{Stroberg_IMSRG} which was used to perform the VS-IMSRG decoupling.
-The authors also thank B. Bally and T. R. Rodríguez since the PGCM code was developed based on the \texttt{TAURUS}~\cite{Bally2021,Bally2024}.
+We thank T. Miyagi for the \texttt{NuHamil} code~\cite{Miyagi2023} which was used to generate chiral EFT matrix elements, and R. Stroberg for \texttt{IMSRG++}~\cite{Stroberg_IMSRG} which was used to perform the VS-IMSRG decoupling.
+The authors also thank B. Bally and T. R. Rodr\'{i}guez since the PGCM code was developed based on \texttt{TAURUS}~\cite{Bally2021,Bally2024}.
 This material is based on the work supported by the National Natural Science Foundation of China under Grant No. 12275369.